Learning More About Birth Control

 You can reduce side effects and prevent pregnancy by taking doses no more than 24 hours apart.
 Use a schedule or alarm to help you take the pill at the exact same time every day, and always make sure you have at least an extra month’s worth of pills on hand.
 Since not all pills in the pill pack contain the same dose and combination of hormones, it is important that you take the pills in the order that they appear.
 Taking the doses out of order can compromise the effectiveness of the medication.

 Side Effects and Risks of Taking the Pill

 For women who are otherwise healthy and do not smoke, serious side effects are unlikely to occur.
 Other side effects may occur, though most are not serious.
 They may include:

 - Weight gain

 - Decreased libido

 - Changes in vaginal discharge

 Serious side effects are less common.
-Smoking cigarettes while using oral contraceptives may increase your risk of experiencing serious side effects.
-You should not smoke cigarettes while taking the pill.
+Smoking while using oral contraceptives may increase your risk of experiencing serious side effects.
+You should not smoke while taking the pill.